AlvaroBalbin/auto-framer/README.md

 - When calculating the built-in OpenCV .get() to find frames, the cv::CAP_PROP_POS_FRAMES will give you the frames but it might be inaccurate because reading / writing properties involves many layers.
 Some unexpected results might happen along this chain:
   VideoCapture -> API Backend -> Operating System -> Device Driver -> Device Hardware
   The returned value might be different from what is really used by the device or it could be encoded using device dependent rules (e.g. steps or percentage).
-Effective behaviour depends on device driver and API backend therefore we make our own FPS counter.
+Effective behaviour depends on device driver and API backend thereforeI make our own FPS counter.

 - time.perf_counter() is the highest precision timer available.

 - if diff_time > 0 realistically this is always going to be the case, but it just guards against division by zero and is overall protection.

-- A good explanation why we are doing object tracking and not object detection: A good tracking algorithm will use all information it has about the object up to that point while a detection algorithm always starts from scratch.
+- A good explanation why I are doing object tracking and not object detection: A good tracking algorithm will use all information it has about the object up to that point while a detection algorithm always starts from scratch.
 Therefore, while designing an efficient system usually an object detection is run on every nth frame while the tracking algorithm is employed in the n-1 frames in between.
 Don’t start from scratch every time, it’s just inefficient.

 - A frame is a NumPy array representing an image; with many of these NumPy arrays you get a video.

 - Maybe change WINDOW_NORMAL to WINDOW_AUTOSIZE if facing aspect ratio problems.

-- Only using BlazeFace for bounding boxes and face detection (add trackers on the face) but then we will use FaceMesh for facial landmarks and its mouth landmarks to determine who is speaking.
+- Only using BlazeFace for bounding boxes and face detection (add trackers on the face) but then I will use FaceMesh for facial landmarks and its mouth landmarks to determine who is speaking.
 Using BlazeFace because it is lightweight and quick.

 - np.multiply returns floats so you have to cast them to int before using BBox.

 - Because of certain edge cases or rounding errors, you might end up with h or w being negative so you gotta skip these degenerate boxes entirely.

-- When using int() we truncate towards zero so we have to use round() beforehand, because if not we might collapse tiny boxes like 0.9 instead of keeping them.
+- When using int() I truncate towards zero so I have to use round() beforehand, because if not we might collapse tiny boxes like 0.9 instead of keeping them.

-- The holes to mice documentation https://www.geeksforgeeks.org/dsa/assign-mice-holes/ helps understand the current greedy algorithm issue we are facing when trying to determine how to assign track_id to each BBox.
+- The holes to mice documentation https://www.geeksforgeeks.org/dsa/assign-mice-holes/ helps understand the current greedy algorithm issue I are facing when trying to determine how to assign track_id to each BBox.

 - max_distance is pixel dependent, so it can be scale-sensitive.